foxkit-us/PyIRC/README.md

 the bug tracker.

 ## License and copyright
-Copyright © 2013-2015 Andrew Wilcox and Elizabeth Myers.
+Copyright © 2013-2015 A. Wilcox and Elizabeth Myers.
+All rights reserved.
+Copyright © 2019 A. Wilcox.
 All rights reserved.

 Non-third party files are licensed under the WTFPL; terms and conditions can be found at: